Princeton scientists share Breakthrough Prize for mapping the early universe

 Seventeen current or former Princeton University researchers have been awarded the Breakthrough Prize in Fundamental Physics for their “detailed maps of the early universe that greatly improved our knowledge of the evolution of the cosmos and the fluctuations that seeded galaxies.”

 Norman Jarosik, Lyman Page Jr. and David Spergel were publicly honored on Dec.
 3 for their pioneering work on the Wilkinson Microwave Anisotropy Probe, the NASA satellite known as WMAP.
 They share the $3 million prize with Charles Bennett of Johns Hopkins University, Gary Hinshaw of the University of British Columbia, and the other 22 members of the WMAP team.
-It includes Jo Dunkley, a Princeton professor of physics and astrophysical sciences, and 13 former Princeton postdoctoral researchers and students.
+That team includes Jo Dunkley, now a Princeton professor of physics and astrophysical sciences, and 13 former Princeton postdoctoral researchers and students.

 “Somehow, we seem to have done it,” Spergel said in a video presented during the awards program.
 “We think we understand the physics that happened in the universe’s first moments.”